-Sexual orientation - such are born, not made (GDP).
-People with non-traditional orientation, tell us why you made such a choice?
-Is it true that orientation is not chosen
+Sexual orientation - you're born that way, not made that way (GDP).
+Gay people, tell us why you made this choice?
+Is it true that you can’t choose your orientation?

-All statistical studies have shown every time that same-sex preferences are formed in the womb or in the first months of life.
-Despite this, at the everyday level one can very often hear the logic: if a boy is allowed to play with dolls, if he has a harsh mother, if the father takes the girl hunting, the child's preferences will change for the worse, the most dangerous and black side.
-The same thing will happen if gays are allowed to raise children, they are allowed to walk with banners along the street and promote tolerance in the mass media.
+All statistical studies have always shown that same-sex preferences are formed in the womb or in the first months of life.
+Despite this, at the everyday level you can very often hear the logic: if you let a boy play with dolls, if he has a stern mother, if his father takes a girl hunting, the child’s preferences will change for the worse, the most dangerous and black side.
+The same thing will happen if you allow gays to raise children, allow them to march with banners on the street and promote tolerance in the media.

-This opposition reflects a more general dispute.
+This confrontation reflects a broader dispute.
 For science, a person is a complex system with its own internal logic of development.
-For, relatively speaking, a teacher, a person is rather a tabula rasa, a blank sheet on which one can write both good and bad. about the fate of the American judge, who is suspected of homosexuality, raises just this topic.
+For, relatively speaking, a teacher, a person is rather a tabula rasa, a blank slate on which one can write both good and bad. about the fate of an American judge who is suspected of homosexuality, raises precisely this topic.

-Leda Plekhanova: “There are numerous opinions that homosexuality is acquired.
-And there are also examples when people dramatically changed their orientation.
-Often and as a tribute to fashion.
+Leda Plekhanova: “There are numerous opinions that homosexuality can be acquired.
+There are also examples of people dramatically changing their orientation.
+Often as a tribute to fashion.”

-Ruslan Muravyov about the danger of gay parades as a means of propaganda: “I have impressionable children.
-It's okay, don't you think?
-Or maybe you can diagnose them correctly.
-Wouldn't it be better if they didn't go outside?
+Ruslan Muravyov about the danger of gay pride parades as a means of propaganda: “My children are impressionable.
+It's no big deal, don't you think?
+Otherwise, maybe you can give them the correct diagnosis.
+It's probably better not to let him go outside?
 Yes?"

-A study of identical twins separated after birth shows that if one of them is gay, then the second will be gay with a probability of more than 50%.
-This indicates a very strong influence of genes: after all, even with a clear inclination, a person under the pressure of the environment may not find his sexual identity (or not tell the researcher about it).
+A study of identical twins separated after birth shows that if one is gay, there is more than a 50% chance that the other will be gay.
+This indicates a very strong influence of genes: even with a clear inclination, a person under environmental pressure may never find his sexual identity (or not tell the researcher about it).

-Another study showed that the order in which boys appear in the family and their number play an important role: each older brother increases the likelihood of a younger one becoming gay by 33%.
-There are few gays among first-borns, among those who have one older brother - a third more, etc. (However, for some reason only older right-handed brothers are affected.) with each pregnancy, she reacts more and more strongly to the presence of a boy in the womb.
+Another study found that the order of boys in a family and their number play an important role: each older brother increases the likelihood of the younger one becoming gay by 33%.
+Among first-born children there are few gays, among those who have one older brother there are a third more, etc. (However, for some reason, only right-handed older brothers influence.)
+Scientists believe that the reason is in the mother’s immune system, which With each pregnancy, she reacts more and more strongly to the presence of a boy in the womb.

-Some anatomical features that develop early in the embryo correlate well with sexuality.
-So, an excess of papillary patterns on the left index finger compared to the right one occurs twice as often in homosexuals than in straights - this feature is formed at the 17th week of embryo development.
-Patterns on the fingers are good just because they do not affect sexuality - they are just markers: obviously, the features of the pattern are caused by some reasons (mother's hormones?) that also affect sexuality.
+Some anatomical traits that develop early in the embryo correlate well with sexuality.
+Thus, an excess of papillary patterns on the left index finger compared to the right is found twice as often in homosexuals as in straights - this feature is formed at the 17th week of embryonic development.
+The good thing about patterns on the fingers is that they do not affect sexuality - they are just markers: obviously, the features of the pattern are caused by some reasons (mother's hormones?), which also affect sexuality.

-Lesbians have long been offended by the attention of researchers, the more powerful is the study of the brain, which showed that the mechanism of sexual arousal is the same in lesbians and heterosexual men, as well as in women and homosexual men.
+Lesbians have long been offended by the attention of researchers, especially since brain research has shown that the mechanism of sexual arousal is the same in lesbians and heterosexual men, as well as in women and homosexual men.

-The top row is the left amygdala (amygdala), the bottom row is the right one.
-Shown to be active during sexual arousal.
-The first sample from the left is a heterosexual man, the second is a heterosexual woman, then a gay and a lesbian
+The top row is the left amygdala, the bottom row is the right.
+Shows activity during sexual arousal.
+The first sample on the left is a heterosexual man, the second is a heterosexual woman, then a gay and a lesbian

-The picture shows a clear difference in the activated areas of the brain.
-This is his anatomy, the basic device that is formed during embryogenesis.
+The picture shows a clear distinction between the activated areas of the brain.
+This is its anatomy, the basic structure formed during embryogenesis.

 According to various studies, the proportion of people with pronounced homosexuality in different cultures ranges from 2% to 13%.
 Studying this demographic is difficult: people often hide their preferences from others, and many from themselves.
-Under fortunate circumstances, a person can throw off this oppression and “get out of the closet” - hence all the plots with an “unexpected” change in sexuality.
-For some, however, it looks like this: a person was lucky - his vice did not break out, but he got into a bad environment - and life went downhill.
+Under successful circumstances, a person can throw off this oppression and “come out of the closet” - hence all the stories with an “unexpected” change in sexuality.
+For some, however, it looks like this: the person was lucky - his vice did not break out, but he found himself in a bad environment - and life went downhill.

-But, in general, in vain me about this: my story will not help resolve the dispute about how to deal with this vice.
-It doesn't matter that science proves that homosexuality is innate.
+But, in general, there is no need for me to talk about this: my story will not help resolve the dispute about how to deal with this vice.
+It doesn't matter at all that science proves that homosexuality is innate.
 Because those who are afraid of this phenomenon will see here only a recipe for struggle, for the salvation of their children and humanity.
 Here I come to another view that has always been present in culture along with the idea of tabula rasa.
 According to Victorian morality, nature is evil, a set of chthonic forces that overcome man.
-But the spirit of man is like a rider capable of saddling nature.
-Even if you are unlucky and the tabula is initially impure, you can rewrite it.
+But the human spirit is like a horseman capable of riding nature.
+Even if you are unlucky and the tabula is initially unclean, you can rewrite it.

-If so, then science, having learned that homosexuality is an innate phenomenon, should help to “heal” humanity from it.
-Two years ago, Rev. Albert Mohler, president of Southern Baptist Theological Seminary, said, "If the biological nature [of homosexuality] can be established and a prenatal test and treatments developed that can reorientate to heterosexuality, we will support it."
-At the same time, the priest Joseph Fessio (British editor of the writings of Pope Benedict XVI) stated: “Since, from the point of view of the Church, homosexuality is a violation, a disease, the Church will welcome any attempts to eradicate those neurobiological factors that contribute to its occurrence.”
+If so, then science, having learned that homosexuality is an innate phenomenon, should help “heal” humanity from it.
+Two years ago, the Rev. Albert Mohler, president of the Southern Baptist Theological Seminary, said: “If the biological nature [of homosexuality] is established and a prenatal test and treatment are developed that can revert the orientation to heterosexuality, we will support it.”
+At the same time, the priest Joseph Fessio (British editor of the works of Pope Benedict XVI) stated: “Since from the point of view of the Church homosexuality is a disorder, a disease, the Church will welcome any attempts to eradicate the neurobiological factors that contribute to its occurrence.”

-In our age, it costs nothing to reject an embryo on a genetic basis.
-And as soon as the genes and factors of embryogenesis responsible for the formation of homosexuality become finally known, an important test will come for humanity.
-People (if only their attitude does not change) will be able for the first time in history to stop the appearance in society of such figures as Alan Turing and Oscar Wilde, Andrei Kolmogorov and Annie Leibovitz, Harvey Milk and Stephen Fry.
+In our age, it costs nothing to reject an embryo based on genetic characteristics.
+And as soon as the genes and embryogenesis factors responsible for the formation of homosexuality become fully known, an important test will come for humanity.
+People (unless their attitude changes) will be able for the first time in history to stop the appearance in society of such figures as Alan Turing and Oscar Wilde, Andrei Kolmogorov and Annie Leibovitz, Harvey Milk and Stephen Fry.

 I don't want my children to live in such a world.

-At the program of radio "Kyiv" Rozmov host, psychologist Ivan Storchak and psychologist, trainer, author of trainings about LGBT for fahivtsiv (psychologists, doctors, journalists, social practitioners, police officers) Marini Didenko
+The Kiev radio program featured Rozmov, a presenter, psychologist Ivan Storchak and psychologist, trainer, author of trainings about LGBT for doctors (psychologists, doctors, journalists, social workers, police officers) ) Marini Didenko

 What are the types of sexual orientation?

-Today, it is already known all over the world that there are three variants of the norm of a person's sexual orientation: heterosexuality, homosexuality and bisexuality.
-We have different attitudes to this, but, for example, in the USA back in the early 70s they came to the conclusion that homosexuality is not a disease and a variant of the norm.
+Today, it is already known throughout the world that there are three variants of the norm of human sexual orientation: heterosexuality, homosexuality and bisexuality.
+We have different attitudes to this, but, for example, in the United States back in the early 70s they came to the conclusion that homosexuality is not a disease and a variant of the norm.

 Why is the topic of homosexuality taboo in Ukraine?

-For a long time in our country there was no sex at all, and now we have a sexual revolution, we are starting to talk about sex, about the manifestation of sexuality.
+In our country for a long time there was no sex at all, but now we have had a sexual revolution, we are starting to talk about sex, about the manifestation of sexuality.
 We are even trying to introduce sex education in schools...
 Now the topic is developing, people are starting to talk about it and are no longer afraid to show their feelings and their love.
 They want to live openly in an open world.
-It is important for them to take a loved one by the hand and walk down the street with him.
-Unfortunately, it is very difficult for homosexuals in Ukraine, because there is a lot of discrimination, aggression and rejection.
+It is important for them to take their loved one by the hand and walk down the street with him.
+Unfortunately, in Ukraine it is very difficult for homosexuals, because there is a lot of discrimination, aggression and rejection.
 Society, family.
-Ukrainian society is not ready for manifestations of different kinds of love.
+Ukrainian society is not ready for manifestations of different types of love.

-What, in your opinion, is needed in order for society's attitude to the topic of homosexuality to change for the better?
+What, in your opinion, is needed for society’s attitude towards the topic of homosexuality to change for the better?

 First of all, through education.
 People are afraid of what they don't know.
-We were never taught about same-sex love in school.
-We haven't read about it in books, we haven't seen it anywhere.
-Now it is very important that people get the right information about what homosexuality is.
-That this is not a disease, that it is a variant of the norm.
-That people don't choose their sexual orientation, they are born that way.
-They cannot change it.
-A person does not wake up in the morning and choose what his sexual orientation is today.
+We were never taught about same-sex love at school.
+We didn’t read about this in books, we didn’t see it anywhere.
+Now it is very important that people receive the correct information about what homosexuality is.
+That this is not a disease, that this is a variant of the norm.
+That people do not choose their sexual orientation, they are born that way.
+They can't change it.
+A person does not wake up in the morning and choose what sexual orientation he has today.
 It doesn't happen that way.
 A person takes a very long time to accept himself.
 For some it takes years or decades.
-Some people do not come to this, sometimes they turn to psychologists.
+Some people don't come to this point, sometimes they turn to psychologists.
 There are American studies that show that there are teenage suicides if the child cannot accept himself.
-There is a problem of alcoholism, drug addiction in adulthood, if a person cannot accept himself.
+In adulthood, there is a problem of alcoholism and drug addiction, if a person cannot accept himself.

-Do parents need help when they find out about their child's sexual orientation?
+Do parents need help when they discover their child's sexual orientation?

-If this is a small child, a teenager who depends on his parents, then this may be compulsory treatment, which does not exist, because there is nothing to treat.
-Unfortunately, there are still such “specialists” in Ukraine who take advantage of the state of shock of parents.
+If this is a small child, a teenager who is dependent on his parents, then this may be forced treatment, which does not exist, because there is nothing to treat.
+Unfortunately, in Ukraine there are still such “specialists” who take advantage of the parents’ state of shock.

-Parents have a trauma, for them it is grief.
-Because when a child is born, the mother and father add some projection of the child's life.
-And when a child in Ukrainian society says that he is gay, lesbian, transgender, and so on, then the parent at that moment collapses all these pictures.
-They go through stages that are very similar to the stages of experiencing grief, loss.
-First, the parent is in a state of shock, then denial begins, then a feeling of guilt ...
-Someone goes into religion, someone goes to specialists, someone sobs for days.
-There is still a huge problem that you can’t talk about this with anyone here.
-Because you will not tell anyone about your child's homosexuality and you are left alone with your emotions.
-Therefore, it is very difficult and difficult ...
-And after passing through the stage of guilt, the stage of expressing feelings begins.
+The parents are traumatized and this is grief for them.
+Because when a child is born, the mother and father create some kind of projection of the child’s life.
+And when a child in Ukrainian society says that he is gay, lesbian, transgender, and so on, then at that moment all these pictures collapse for the parent.
+They go through stages that are very similar to the stages of experiencing grief and loss.
+First, the parent is in a state of shock, then denial begins, then a feeling of guilt...
+Some go to religion, some go to specialists, some cry for days.
+There is also a huge problem that you can’t talk to anyone about this.
+Because you won’t tell anyone about your child’s homosexuality and you are left alone with your emotions.
+Therefore, it is very difficult and difficult...
+And after passing through the stage of feeling guilty, the stage of expressing feelings begins.
 There may be negative or positive emotions, but the main thing is that they already exist.

-The next step is decision making.
+The next stage is decision making.
 Decisions can be different: accept your child, but, for example, never talk about your personal life again.
-The second option is a conflict that can drag on for many years, the third and best option is to accept the child as he is.
+The second option is a conflict that can drag on for many years, the third and best option is accepting the child for who he is.

-And what are the stages of self-acceptance by a gay, lesbian, transgender?
+What are the stages of self-acceptance by a gay, lesbian, or transgender person?

-I want the listeners of our broadcast to understand that you cannot change your sexual orientation, you cannot wake up and get rid of what nature has given you.
-Each LGBT person goes through a difficult period of acceptance and self-understanding.
+I want the listeners of our broadcast to understand that sexual orientation cannot be changed, you cannot wake up and get rid of what nature has given you.
+Every LGBT person goes through a difficult period of acceptance and self-understanding.

 There are six stages of self-acceptance.
-For some, they take several months, years, and for someone, a lifetime.
+For some they take several months, years, for others their whole life.
 The first stage is doubt, when I understand that “for some reason I am different from others.”
-The second stage is a comparison, when a person sees that his peers meet with representatives of the opposite sex, but for him this is not natural.
+The second stage is comparison, when a person sees that his peers are dating representatives of the opposite sex, but for him this is not natural.
 The third stage is tolerance, when a person understands what is happening to him and to some extent agrees with it.
-Someone stays at this stage, someone goes further, and then we are talking about the stage of internal self-acceptance.
-There are also stages 5 and 6, which not all LGBT people come to.
+Someone remains at this stage, someone goes further and then we talk about the stage of internal self-acceptance.
+There are also stages 5 and 6, which not all LGBT representatives reach.
 This is the stage of pride.
-This is when a person has accepted his homosexuality in himself and wants to tell the world about it.
-Coming outs are very common at this stage.
-And the last stage, to which, unfortunately, even fewer people reach.
+This is when a person has accepted his homosexuality and wants to tell the world about it.
+Coming outs are very often done at this stage.
+And the last stage, which, unfortunately, even fewer people reach.
 This is the stage of synthesis, when the issue of sexual orientation and gender identity becomes unimportant in a person's life.
 He has socialized, he or she has a loved one.
-Sexual orientation goes to the background and third plan, as in heterosexual people.
-Through aggression and discrimination, very few people reach the stage of pride, more often they get stuck at the stage of tolerance or even earlier, and then problems begin.
+Sexual orientation fades into second and third place, as with heterosexual people.
+Through aggression and discrimination, very few people reach the stage of pride; more often they get stuck at the stage of tolerance or even earlier, and then problems begin.

-As part of my work in a project supported by the French Sidaction Foundation, I have the opportunity to provide psychological support to gay men living with HIV and their partners, as well as educate doctors to be more tolerant.
+As part of my work in a project supported by the French foundation Sidaction, I have the opportunity to provide psychological support to gay men living with HIV and their partners, as well as train doctors to be more tolerant.
 I want society and colleagues to understand that homosexuality is not a reason to go to a psychologist.
 That is, if a person is gay, this does not mean that he needs to go to a psychologist.
-Other questions arise there precisely through pressure, through non-acceptance of oneself, non-acceptance by society, parents.
-And then a person starts having problems when he is not accepted the way he was born, for example, through unsafe sexual practices, he can become an HIV-positive person.
-And it can cause depression and some anxiety.
-And then a psychologist is needed so that he can help deal with this.
+There, other questions arise precisely through pressure, through non-acceptance of oneself, non-acceptance by society, by parents.
+And then problems begin for a person when he is not accepted as he was born, for example, through unsafe sexual practices he can become an HIV-positive person.
+And this can cause depression and some anxiety conditions.
+And then you need a psychologist so that he can help deal with this.

-The project "Territory of Kokhannya" is implemented for support Internews.
+The project "Territory of Kohannya" is being implemented with support Internews.

-The first booklets in this series were created by Rose Robertson, founder of the Gay Parent Movement, whose vision, years of counseling and hard work led to the creation of modern parent organizations across the country.
+The first booklets in this series were created by Rose Robertson, founder of the Gay Parents Movement, whose worldview, along with years of counseling and hard work, led to the creation of modern parenting organizations across the country.

-This manual is a continuation of Rose's ideas, so much of the text remains unchanged in this revised edition.
-Of course, most of the supplements are regular updates resulting from amendments and changes in the legal framework, as well as problems that we encountered after the publication of the original edition in 1971-1972.
+This manual is a continuation of Rose's ideas, so much of the text remains unchanged in this expanded edition.
+Of course, most of the additions are routine updates resulting from amendments and changes in legislation and problems we have encountered since the publication of the original edition in 1971-1972.

 Starting to understand

-Much has been written about homosexuality, even more has been said.
-Many theories have been put forward at the present time, but only one fact follows from all of them: no one has conclusively proved what exactly causes homosexuality.
-And so far, unfortunately, homosexuals are erroneously discriminated against.
+Much has been written about homosexuality, and even more has been said.
+Currently, many theories have been put forward, but from all of them only one fact follows: no one has conclusively proven what exactly causes homosexuality.
+And yet, unfortunately, homosexuals are wrongly discriminated against.

-The strongest evidence suggests that homosexuality is a genetic phenomenon.
-That is, just as a random set of genes strictly dictates that one family member will be born blond or left-handed, another random set of genes is responsible for being gay.
-However, this and other theories are of little help to people, in particular parents, who are faced with the fact that the child they love may be gay or lesbian.
+The best evidence suggests that homosexuality is a genetic phenomenon.
+That is, just as an arbitrary set of genes strictly determines that one family member will be born blond or left-handed, another arbitrary set of genes is responsible for homosexual orientation.
+However, this and other theories are of little help to people, in particular parents, who are faced with the fact that the child they love may turn out to be gay or lesbian.

-Explaining homosexuality in simple terms is quite difficult.
-It is primarily a completely sensual aspect that manifests itself in children from an early age and develops as they mature.
-This aspect has no effect on them and their lives, except for one point: the deepest affection on their part is directed to people of the same sex with them.
-Like all of us, gays and lesbians have a desire and need to give and receive love.
-Lesbians and gays can build various relationships with heterosexuals, with the exception of sexual ones.
-In sex, gays and lesbians do not differ much from the rest of the population: someone is more interested in sex, someone is less interested, and someone adheres to the golden mean.
+Explaining homosexuality in simple words is quite difficult.
+Mainly, it is a completely sensory aspect that appears in children from an early age and develops as they grow older.
+This aspect does not have any influence on them and their lives, with the exception of one point: their deepest affection is directed towards people of the same sex.
+Like all of us, gays and lesbians experience the desire and need to give and receive love.
+Lesbians and gays can build different relationships with heterosexuals, with the exception of sexual ones.
+When it comes to sex, gays and lesbians are not very different from the rest of the population: some are more interested in sex, some less, and some stick to the golden mean.

 People often ask the question: “How can this be cured?”
 The answer is that homosexuality is not a disease.
-This is the natural state of things for gays and lesbians.
-They don't choose homosexuality any more than anyone else chooses heterosexuality.
-Sexual orientation, hetero or homo, is not our creation, and we are not responsible for the causes or process of its occurrence.
+This is the natural state of affairs for gays and lesbians.
+They do not choose homosexuality, just as no one else chooses heterosexuality.
+Sexual orientation, hetero or homo, is not our creation, and we are not responsible for the reasons or process of its occurrence.

-It is not enough to simply reiterate that sexual orientation is not chosen.
-In all children, the awareness of sexual orientation comes with the development of the physiology of the body.
-From this point on, it is very important to show the difference between the homosexual experience that most children have and the homosexual orientation.
+It is not enough to simply reiterate that sexual orientation is not a choice.
+In all children, awareness of sexual orientation comes with the development of body physiology.
+From this point on, it is very important to show the difference between homosexual experiences, which most children have, and homosexual orientation.

-In the first case, this is a sexual game, a purely physical experiment without any emotional overtones.
-In the second case, it is the development of relationships, which includes a very deep emotional experience.
+In the first case, it is a sexual game, a purely physical experiment without any emotional overtones.
+In the second case, this is the development of relationships, including a very deep emotional experience.

-It is at the early stage of awareness of sexual orientation that a homosexual child for the first time feels his difference from others, for the first time he feels an emotional and sexual attraction to his gender.
-In the current atmosphere of hatred, discrimination and prejudice, and perhaps also out of fear and embarrassment, our sons and daughters often do not admit their sexual orientation, even to themselves.
+It is at the early stage of awareness of sexual orientation that a homosexual child first feels his difference from others, and for the first time feels emotional and sexual attraction to his own sex.
+In the current climate of hatred, discrimination and prejudice, and perhaps out of fear and embarrassment, our sons and daughters often do not admit their sexual orientation even to themselves.

-Our sons and daughters who are aware that they are homosexual probably feel it fully from the age of 11 or 12.
-When homosexuals recall this period of their lives, they usually talk about a growing sense of discomfort and alienation from other children for a reason that they could not then clearly understand.
+Our sons and daughters who realize they are homosexual probably feel it fully from the age of 11 or 12.
+When homosexuals recall this period of their lives, they usually talk about a growing sense of discomfort and alienation from other children for reasons that they could not clearly understand at the time.

-The conflict and lack of self-identity, the feelings of loneliness and guilt that our children have been taught to experience often cause them great suffering.
-Unfortunately, the existing society still promotes that only heterosexuality is the norm, despite the positive changes towards equality.
+The conflict and lack of self-identity, loneliness and guilt that our children are taught to feel often cause them great suffering.
+Unfortunately, current society still promotes heterosexuality as the norm, despite positive changes towards equality.

 As our children develop sexually, it becomes clear that they differ from other children only in orientation.
 Homosexual children often experience feelings of fear and loneliness.
 They don't always identify with the lesbians and gays they see on TV.